Exam Prep Blog

 Deceptively simple, but conversion errors are the most common reason for wrong answers.

-Key Conversions to Memorise:
+Key Conversions to Memorise (essential for OPRA):

 • 1g = 1000mg